-While it’s safe to say there have always been wives who cheated on their husbands, and husbands who cheated on their wives, it’s nearly impossible to get a sense of how many marriages end up derailed by infidelity.
-Data is scarce, in part, because, well, people who are unfaithful aren’t always the most forthcoming.
+We all know cheating wives and husbands exist, but it’s nearly impossible to get a genuine sense of how many marriages end up derailed by infidelity.
+Understandably, the data is scarce, in part, because, well, people who are unfaithful aren’t always the most forthcoming.
 But social scientists do know that rates of infidelity have risen steadily over the past decade.
 That cheating occurs is no surprise; the why, however, is always a bit more surprising.
 It’s hard enough to ask, “Is my spouse cheating on me?”
 Or “My wife cheated on me, now what?”
-But it’s just the first of many questions that can lead to deeper uncertainty, and a lot of pain.
+But those initial questions of self-reflection can ulimately lead to deeper uncertainty, and a lot of pain.
 How can you cope with suspicions of cheating, and how can you manage the aftermath of a confessed affair?

 Eric S. has been married to his wife for more than 10 years.
 They have three children, the oldest of whom is 7.
-Eric and his wife’s relationship was great for a while.
-Before the birth of their third child, however, they started drifting apart — and Eric soon realized his wife was having an affair.
+Eric and his wife’s relationship was great for a while until the birth of their third child.
+With the new familial adjustments that come with welcoming a new baby into the home, they started drifting apart.
+It was during this tumultuous time that Eric soon realized his wife was having an affair.
 Divorce was never an option for the two, not only because Eric S. doesn’t really believe in it, but also because they also can’t afford it.
 So for the time being, he’s stuck in his relationship, unsure of what to do.

 Here, Eric talks to Fatherly about how he figured out his wife was having an affair, what he felt about it, and why he’s staying together for the kids — and the money.